Pakistan Travel Warning

 - Use public transportation or stay overnight at hotels in Pakistan.

-If you choose to live or travel in Pakistan despite this warning, we recommend you:
+If you choose to live or travel in Pakistan despite this warning, you should:

-- Vary travel routes and timing, even for routine trips.
+- Vary travel routes and timing, especially for routine trips.

 - Minimize the number of U.S./western nationals congregating in any one location at any time.